ambiware-labs/.github/profile/README.md

  go run ./cmd/loqad --config ./config/example.yaml
 ```

 Watch the logs for telemetry, bus connections, and skill activity.
 From here you can publish test events to subjects like `skill.timer.start` or connect additional services.
-A full getting-started walkthrough (including NATS tips, demo commands, and troubleshooting) is on the way alongside the MVP release.
+See the [Getting Started guide](https://github.com/ambiware-labs/loqa-core/blob/main/docs/GETTING_STARTED.md) for detailed steps and troubleshooting.

 ## Repository Guide